-- Lab 1 is about programming a wireless sensor.
-The task is to make a complete system consisting of an analog medical sensor, data acquisition, communications, and rudimentary data processing and presentation.
-The lab is examined by handing in the solution and demo it to the teacher during a special session (Thu 10 Sep 13:00-17:00 in T64).
-The work is done in pairs and you need to book a time slot of 15 minutes during the session. - Lab 2 is about medical signal processing using Matlab.
-Here, you will learn Matlab and how more sophisticated signal processing can be done on simple medical signals.
+• Lab 1 is about programming a wireless sensor.
+The task is to make a complete system consisting of an analog medical sensor, data acquisition, and rudimentary data processing and presentation.
+The lab is examined by handing in the solution and demo it to the teacher.

+• Lab 2 is about using online material and basic programming, and do some exercises in digital filter design and implement them.
 More details to be communicated later.